snociloL/sauProject/README.md

 ## Disclaimer :3c

 I have used/watch a tons of guides and videos on figuring this thing out, I owe those people a massive hug and graditude for actually sharing those insane tips and tricks.
 PS.
-Almost forgot to mention, I atill couldn't figured out how to do bulk operations sorry :pray:
+Almost forgot to mention, I still couldn't figure out how to do bulk operations sorry :pray:

 ## Guidelines